I'm now being flooded with emails from people reminding me that McCain really didn't give up any information.

 This is just another way of passing around walking around money without having to send Al Sharpton out to the neighborhoods to dole it out.

-In the form of a house for crying out loud.
+Just came straight from Fannie Mae and Freddie Mac in the form of a house for crying out loud.

-Now you don't sit there, you don't blame them, of course.
+Now, you don't sit there, you don't blame them, of course.

-I mean, if I mean sh talk to beat cop.
+I mean, talk to Beat Cop.

 We had a mob where we're giving away houses for all intents and purposes.